particle-iot/docs/src/content/datasheets/app-notes/application-notes.md

 - [AN025 Tracker SoM First Board](/datasheets/app-notes/an025-tracker-som-first-board) contains the Eagle CAD files for creating your first Tracker SoM base board design.
 - [AN026 Tracker Current Solutions Accelerator](/datasheets/app-notes/an026-tracker-current-solutions-accelerator) shows how to measure AC current using the Tracker One via the M8 connector.
 - [AN027 Tracker Button and LEDs](/datasheets/app-notes/an027-tracker-buttons-leds) shows how to connect add a push button, two LEDs, a buzzer, and a 5V I2C port for the SHT30 temperature and humidity sensor to the Tracker One using the M8 connector.
+- [AN028 Stop mode sleep for cellular devices](/datasheets/app-notes/an028-stop-sleep-cellular) provides an annotated code example for using stop mode sleep with cellular devices.
+- [AN029 Wake, publish, then sleep for cellular devices](/datasheets/app-notes/an029-wake-publish-sleep-cellular)  provides an annotated code example for doing wake, publish, then sleep cycles with cellular devices.
+- [AN030 Saving samples in EEPROM](/datasheets/app-notes/an030-eeprom-samples) provides an annotated code example for using saving samples in EEPROM and publishing them when connected.